skillcadet/blog/_posts/2024-10-01-cloud-init-k8s-node.md

   - fail2ban
 ```

-Technically, 'package-update: true' doesn't need to be called as, the packages stanza means it will run automatically, it's included here for clarity and to make sure it's run AFTER we added our repositories.
+Technically, `package-update: true` doesn't need to be called as, the packages stanza means it will run automatically, it's included here for clarity and to make sure it's run AFTER we added our repositories.

 ### Fail2ban
 All the packages above are consistent with most tutorials, with the expection of [fail2ban](https://github.com/fail2ban/fail2ban).
 This is added since we need to have an SSH port open to manage our system.